MatMassu/FinWatch/README.md

-FinWatch (WIP)
-A free web app for effortless finance tracking: monitor your income, manage expenses, and visualize your financial health with intuitive graphs and charts
+FinWatch (WIP) is a free web app for effortless finance tracking: monitor your income, manage expenses, and visualize your financial health with intuitive graphs and charts

 This project serves both as a tool that I'll use daily to track my finances (beats having 13 haphazardly placed graphs on a spreadsheet) and as a way of learning some useful application development concepts, including but not limited to: